qfwc258/circuidipity/content/2013-04-18-shell-script-library.rst

 ... and its contents are now available for inclusion in every script that needs it.
 Write once and use everywhere.

 Sourcing a library file for the shell reminds me of HTML templates and CSS stylesheets for websites.
 Adding new functions or making improvements to existing ones in a single location means the changes ripple across every script that calls upon that location.

-Source: `A library of functions for shell scripts in $HOME/bin <https://github.com/vonbrownie/linux-home-bin/blob/master/Library.sh>`_